perigrin/charabanc-howling/README.md

 # Charabanc Howling

-This is a solution to the Estee Lauder coding challenge.
+This is a solution to a coding challenge.

 ## SYNOPSIS